-Students interested in pursuing a Doctor of Medicine (MD), Doctor of Osteopathic Medicine (DO), Doctor of Dental Surgery (DDS), Doctor of Dental Medicine (DMD), Doctor of Optometry (OD), or Doctor of Chiropractic (DC) degree should major in Biology or Chemistry (with a Biology minor).
+Students interested in pursuing a Doctor of Medicine (MD), Doctor of Osteopathic Medicine (DO), Doctor of Dental Surgery (DDS), Doctor of Dental Medicine (DMD), Doctor of Optometry (OD), or Certified Physician’s Assistant (PA) degree should major in Biology or Chemistry (with a Biology minor).
 For the best preparation, we recommend a double major in both Biology and Chemistry.
 Students should review the admissions requirements for the professional schools of their choice.
-We recommend that students complete the following courses (in addition to major requirements) for preparation for admission and success in medical, dental, optometry, or chiropractic school:
+We recommend that students complete the following courses (along with the requirements for a major in Biology, Chemistry, or both ) for preparation for admission and success in medical, dental, optometry, PA or chiropractic school:

 - BIOL2360 Microbiology

 - BIOL3420 Human Anatomy